NB1/TidyData/README.md

 ##USAGE
 source("./run_analysis.R")
 **After you setwd to the directory that contains the above file**.
+**Also see the unzipping instruction below.
+It will prep your working directory for running run_analysis.R.**

 ##MORE DESCRIPTION
 This program produces the Tidy Data Set for the Coursera/JH Getting and Cleaning Data course project.